chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Teach Dont Tell.md

 ### Black Triangle

+> First, it lets the user verify that yes, this collection of bytes is actually going to run and do something on their machine.
+It’s a quick sanity check that the project hasn’t bit rotted and is still viable to use at that point in time.
+More importantly, it lets your prospective user get some paint on the canvas.

-Basically a 'getting started guide'
+Basically a "getting started guide"

-If it's up-to-date, then person knows the library/code isn't stale or out-of-date
+If it's up-to-date, then the reader knows the library/code isn't stale or out-of-date

 It doesn't teach everything someone needs to know, just enough to start being productive.
-For example, a guitar teaching teaches enough chords to play a song, not all possible chords at once before ever starting.
+For example, a guitar teacher teaches enough chords to play a song, not all possible chords at once before ever starting.

 ### Hairball

 Basically, the "explanation" part of docs

 > The “hairball” is the twisted, tangled maze of teaching that is going to take these novices and turn them into expert users.
 It’s going to mold their brains, one nudge at a time, until they have a pretty good understanding of how your project works.

+> You should have a table of contents that lists each section of the “hairball”.
+And then each section should have its own table of contents that lists the sections inside it.

 ### Recommended approach to teaching something new to a person